Solving The Puzzle — Clinicians

 - Tobacco Smoke Exposure and Chronic Conditions of Childhood

 This commentary from the July 2010 issue of Pediatrics discusses common childhood chronic illnesses that are exacerbated by tobacco smoke.
 Clinicians need to become advocates for their patients, and take a more proactive role in assisting parental quit attempts.

-Topics covered in these reports cover different populations at risk for tobacco use, prevention, and health effects.
+Topics in these reports cover different populations at risk for tobacco use, prevention, and health effects.

 There are a number of ways to integrate a true systems change.
 Listed below are resources that offer tips and strategies to incorporate a consistent way to address tobacco control during patient visits.

 The Clinical Effort Against Secondhand Smoke Exposure (CEASE) program was developed to help child health care clinicians adjust their office setting to address parental tobacco use in an Ask, Assist, Refer approach.
 Below are items that will help your practice learn how to implement the program, collect patient information, identify staff responsibilities, and promote your cause.